 Birmingham Cruiser Bike Accident Lawyers

 Did you sustain injuries in a cruiser bike accident?
 Do you need assistance in building a legal case to recover the compensation you deserve?
-If so, contact Farris, Riley & Pitt, LLP today, and we’ll meet you for a free consultation.
+If so, contact Farris, Riley & Pitt, LLP today, and we’ll meet with you for a free consultation.
 Our legal team has the experience, resources, and knowledge to hold people accountable for the consequences of their careless actions.

 Cruiser bikes are popular throughout the country.
 Motorcycle riders will often use this form of transportation for leisure activities, such as taking a summer ride or running errands.
 They don’t offer the same thrill and speed as other types of motorcycles, but cruisers allow you to sit back comfortably and enjoy the ride.